ColasNahaboo/bashoptions/README.md

  `bashoptions-getopts-lite`... is just basically getopts.

 ## Why?
 I have been using them in my scripts for decades, but I decided to package them more formally, with the set of convenience functions I use everywhere.
-In all honesty, they are not useful now that `getopts` and `getopt` exist, but they may appeal to people wanting long options but not wanting to fork an external program for them.
+In all honesty, they are not so useful now that `getopts` and `getopt` exist, but they may appeal to people wanting long options but not wanting to fork an external program for them.
 And they can be a demonstration of the power of bash programming.

 ## Goodies
 `Bashoptions` and `bashoptions-getopts` define some useful functions and variables for your bash scripting needs.
 If you do not want them, just use `bashoptions-lite` or `getopt`.